Juliette Barnes: Season 4

 Avery desperately calls Juliette when Cadence is rushed to the hospital with a 104° temperature, but one of her assistants answers.
 Juliette who is strung out on alcohol and medication and tells the assistant to hang up, without learning that the baby is in hospital.
 Maddie goes with Luke to Atlanta for his show and to see Juliette perform.
 Juliette and Maddie spend time together, and she invites her to sing a song with her on stage.
 Luke is not pleased with this because she knows that Rayna will not be happy about it when she finds out.
 Later, Juliette cannot understand why she thought that something was going on between Avery and Emily.
 She calls to apologize to Emily, and on her way back home to Nashville she finds out that Cadence went to the hospital.
 Before she has a chance to get on the plane she runs into Avery.
 He is tired of her behavior and informs her that he wants a divorce and full custody of Cadence.
 Juliette agrees but is miserable.
 When she walks out of her hotel she is in a haze and attacks a fan.
-Jeff says that he can spin the attack on the fan to something more favourable in the press.
+Jeff says that he can spin the attack on the fan to something more favorable in the press.
 They make the fan say that she had been stalking Juliette and finally went too far.
 Juliette mixes pills with alcohol again, texts Avery that she is sorry and goes to the hotel roof to kill herself.
 Jeff sees her stumbling on the rooftop of the building and rushes to her.
 As she is about to fall, Jeff saves her but in the momentum of pushing her back to safety, he falls off the ledge and dies.
 The next morning she wakes up to the police knocking on her door to tell her about what happened to Jeff and to ask questions.
 She has no memories of the night before.
 As she is leaving the hotel, reporters ask how she is feeling and she tells them that her manager just committed suicide.
 Colt (Luke's son) tells his father that he saw Juliette on the ledge of the roof and Jeff falling while saving her.
 Luke tells Juliette this but she tells him that she was in her room.
 Before Juliette goes on stage in Nashville, she remembers what happened to Jeff, and goes back to her dressing room.
 Juliette admits to Luke that she was drunk, going to kill herself and that Jeff died while saving her.
 That night Juliette enters rehab.